Doctorate in Curriculum and Instruction

 Graduate tuition is charged per credit hour, unless otherwise noted.
 Rates vary by program and location.

-- The tuition rate* for the Hybrid EdD in Curriculum and Instruction program is $1,205 per credit hour.
+- Students admitted Fall 2020 to present day: The tuition rate* for the Hybrid EdD in Curriculum and Instruction program is $1,265 per credit hour.

 - This program requires a minimum of 48 credits.